Ranked # 7 in the country by U.S. News & World Report Best Graduate Schools.

 Rutgers PA Program Committee on Inclusion and Diversity (CID) distributes monthly emails to members of the program to highlight various cultural celebrations and educate peers on the significance of these days.
 CID hosts several events throughout the year, including an annual international potluck.
 Other events that the program has celebrated include Lunar New Year, Black History Month, Mardi Gras, Holi, and World Hijab Day.
 Check out our Facebook page (Rutgers Physician Assistant Program) to see pictures from our events!

 Admission to the PA program is extremely competitive, with over 1,400 applications for 50 seats.
-Our admissions committee thoroughly reviews each application and chooses the most competitive applicants for an interview.
+Our admissions committee reviews each application and chooses the most competitive applicants for an interview.

 Rutgers PA program is excited to offer prospective applicants a tool to use while preparing to apply to various PA programs.
 Please click here to access our PA Program Comparison Worksheet.
 This will help you organize your notes regarding different admissions requirements for each school.

-There are two routes into the Physician Assistant program:
+There are two routes into the Physician Assistant program

 • Students who have earned a baccalaureate degree prior to matriculation and who have completed prerequisite courses are admitted directly into the Master’s program.
 The majority of our applicants apply with a bachelor’s degree either completed or in progress.
-Competitive applicants will have earned their bachelor’s degree and completed prerequisite coursework at a regionally-accredited institution.
+Competitive applicants will have earned their bachelor’s degree and completed prerequisite coursework at a regionally accredited institution.
 Click here to determine if your school has accreditation from a regional accrediting body: (select ‘Regional Accrediting Organization’ under Accreditor Type in the search)

 • There is an accelerated 3+3 option for students who are already enrolled in one of our matriculated institutions.
 Please see the Articulated BA/MS or BS/MS Degree (3+3) Program section for more information.